cipriRusu/jm-grid-implementation/README.md

 #### This is an experimental branch, will not be used for presentation/demo purposes ####

-This repository contains an slightly modified version of the https://github.com/cipriRusu/jm-grid-implementation/tree/in-memory-data-grid branch and https://github.com/cipriRusu/custom-grid-jm component, which supports async await calls inside the Get/GetTotal methods of the IDataSource implementation.
+This repository contains a slightly modified version of the https://github.com/cipriRusu/jm-grid-implementation/tree/in-memory-data-grid branch and https://github.com/cipriRusu/custom-grid-jm component, which supports async await calls inside the Get/GetTotal methods of the IDataSource implementation.

 All Get/GetTotal calls inside the Grid component have been updated to suport async/await syntax, allowing to make calls to external API's.